-Watch: Rafale aircraft's formal induction into Indian Air Force in Ambala
+Rafale aircraft gets water cannon salute at induction ceremony in Ambala

 Ahead of inducting Rafale jets to Indian Air Force, France describes India as strategic partner

+A large delegation of senior functionaries of French Defence Industries which includes Eric Trappier Chairman and Chief Executive of Dassault Aviation and Eric Beranger, CEO, MBDA were present during the ceremony.

-Meanwhile, Defence Minister Rajnath Singh met Florence Parly, Minister of Armed Forces of France, at Palam Air Force Station before leaving for Ambala.
+Earlier, Defence Minister Rajnath Singh met Florence Parly, Minister of Armed Forces of France, at Palam Air Force Station before leaving for Ambala.

-Florence Parly, minister of the French Armed Forces and defence minister Rajnath Singh will be the chief guests of the event.
-Parly will also receive a guard of honour upon her arrival in Delhi.

 India should convert COVID-19 crisis into an opportunity: Amitabh Kant

-According to reports, the event will also be attended by the Chief of Defence Staff General Bipin Rawat, Chief of the Air Staff Air Chief Marshal RKS Bhadauria, Defence Secretary Dr Ajay Kumar, Dr G Satheesh Reddy, Secretary Department of Defence R&D and Chairman DRDO along with other senior officers.

-The ceremonial unveiling of the aircraft will be accompanied with the traditional 'Sarva Dharma Puja'.
-The Rafale and Tejas aircrafts will also participate in an Air Display following which the Rafale aircraft will receive a water cannon salute.
+The ceremonial unveiling of the aircraft was accompanied with the traditional 'Sarva Dharma Puja'.
+The Rafale and Tejas aircrafts were part of the Air Display following which the Rafale aircraft received a water cannon salute.

-The first five Rafale aircrafts of the IAF arrived in Ambala on July 27.
-Eric Trappier Chairman and Chief Executive of Dassault Aviation will also be present in the ceremony.

-Defence Minister Rajnath Singh held a brief conversation with his French counterpart Florence Parly on ways to further boost bilateral defence cooperation.
-The talks took place at Palam Air Force station soon after Parly arrived on a day-long visit to participate in a ceremony in Ambala to mark formal induction of the first batch of Rafale aircraft into the Indian Air Force.